Ilovecatz17/remote-model-access/README.md

 🔰 Now you should be good, as long as you're connected through wireguard (I used tailscale) or on the same wifi.

-## I used LM Studio to host a llm.
+## I used LM Studio to host a llm, but you can use ollama or others as long as they give you a working server endpoint and api key.

 # features (this is kind of simple but still)
 ❤️‍🔥 Connect to an llm running locally on your computer from your ✨iphone✨